katsaii/gml-prelude/examples/iterators.md

 });
 ```

-This iterator isn't particularlly impressive, and will constantly return new random numbers.
-However, if you have an existing function which is bound to a struct or object, this kind of approach can be useful.
+This iterator isn't particularlly impressive since it will constantly return new random numbers.
+However, if you have a method which is bound a struct or object, this kind of approach can be useful.

+Alternatively, you can use `iterator_from_method` to specifically target generator functions.

-#### Creating a Struct Iterator
+### Creating a Struct Iterator

-Creating an iterator from a struct is a little more effort.
-Your struct must contain a `__next__` member which tells you the next item to return.
+There is a little more work to creating an iterator from a struct.
+Your struct must contain a `__next__` member which tells you the next item to return:

 ```js
 var struct = {